openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

   A component that you can use to add recorded videos to your course.

   See :ref:`Working with Video Components` for more information.

-.. _Visual View:

-**Visual View**

-  The view in the HTML component editor that allows you format text without using HTML code.

-  See :ref:`The User Interface` for more information.

 .. _W: